HIGH QUALITY LEARNING ENVIRONMENTS

 The term “high quality learning environment” encompasses both the school culture and school climate.
 It generally means the same as “positive or quality learning environment.”

-Educational research has consistently demonstrated that In order for students to effectively learn, schools must create and provide a culture and climate that is hospitable to learning and engagement (Barth 2001).
+Educational research has consistently demonstrated that high quality learning environments, characterized by a In order for students to effectively learn, schools must create and provide a culture and climate that is hospitable to learning and engagement (Barth 2001).

 What does a high quality learning environment look like?